Chile during the Second World War: Government of Pedro Aguirre Cerda

-Rio's Government and American pressure
+Ríos' Government and American pressure

 Satirical map from Ken Magazine in 1938 which attacks the commercial, cultural and military intrusion into South America by the Axis Powers.

 Chile had taken the decision to remain neutral, although the country did consider the United States as a "non-belligerent" in compliance with its duties of bringing continental solidarity When Juan Antonio Rios assumed the presidency, he decided, alongside his Minister of Foreign Relations, Ernesto Barros Jarpa, to maintain Chile's neutrality.

 On 13 March 1942, the Chilean steamship, Toltén, of the South America Steamship Company was sunk on its journey at New Jersey, killing its crew of 27.
 It was presumed that the ship was sunk by the German submarine U-404, however, because of an order that had been received hours before, the ship sailed without lights that would have allowed it to be identified as neutral.

 The United States began a series of pressures on the Chilean government to change its course of neutrality.
 The United States attacked diplomatically, warning that Chile's neutrality would allow German espionage to be carried out in the country.
 The Chilean government, for its part, attempted to conditionally abandon its neutrality to obtain a greater military assistance on the part of the United States.

 One event in particular soured relations between the two countries.
-President Franklin D. Roosevelt had sent an invitation to his Chilean counterpart to visit the United States, with the hope that 'Rio would break relations before his departure.In these circumstances, the acting State Secretary, Sumner Welles, made, on 8 October 1942 a controversial speech, where he warned that Chile and Argentina were: "allowing their territories to be utilized by officials and subversive agents of the Axis, as bases for hostile activities against their neighbours" and continued with: "I cannot believe that these 2 republics would still allow, for a long time, for their American neighbours to be stabbed in the back by Axis emissaries that operate in their territories."
+President Franklin D. Roosevelt had sent an invitation to his Chilean counterpart to visit the United States, with the hope that 'Ríos would break relations before his departure.In these circumstances, the acting State Secretary, Sumner Welles, made, on 8 October 1942 a controversial speech, where he warned that Chile and Argentina were: "allowing their territories to be utilized by officials and subversive agents of the Axis, as bases for hostile activities against their neighbours" and continued with: "I cannot believe that these 2 republics would still allow, for a long time, for their American neighbours to be stabbed in the back by Axis emissaries that operate in their territories."

 These declarations caused a grand scandal in Chile, hence, the president had to suspend his visit to United States and received the unanimous support of the public in his stance, which drew diverse demonstrations of support, especially from the left-wing of the coalition.